-A few artists have asked questions about how we fit their artwork onto greeting cards and how they will look when they’re printed.
-So here's some helpful advice from a fellow Redbubble artist, Rick Grundy.
+A few independent artists have asked questions about how their artwork is fit onto Greeting Cards and how they will look when they’re printed.
+So here's some helpful advice from a fellow independent artist on the Redbubble marketplace, Rick Grundy.

-For postcards, there is a 35 character limit, as opposed to our greeting cards, which have a 40 character limit.
-Your artist information will be placed on the back side of each style card.
+For Postcards, there is a 35-character limit, as opposed to the Greeting Cards, which have a 40 character limit.
+Your artist information will be placed on the backside of each style card.

 How will my art look on the cards?

 That depends on the aspect ratio of your images.
 An aspect ratio of three to t—

 Aspect ratio is a mathematical way of describing how rectangular a rectangle is in terms of its width and height.
 A square box’s sides will always be the same length as each other – we’d say that it was “1:1”.
 By that same logic, we’d call two boxes side by side forming a long, thin rectangle “2:1”.

 We could make those same rectangles using more boxes (let’s call those boxes pixels from now on).

 We'll use cameras as an example from now on because it’s what comes naturally, but exactly the same principle applies to flatbed scanners, vector graphics software, fractal generators, or any of the other myriad ways of producing a file on your desktop that ends in .jpg or .png.